DJ Webstar

 Troy Ryan (born October 25, 1986), better known by his stage name DJ Webstar (or simply Webstar) is an American DJ and record producer.
-In 2006, his song "Chicken Noodle Soup", became popular and became an Internet meme, with fans uploading amateur videos dancing to the track.
-The song's popularity led to him being signed by the now defunct Universal Records.
+He is best known for his 2006 single "Chicken Noodle Soup", which became a viral hit online before entering the Billboard Hot 100.
+The song's popularity led him to sign with the now-defunct Universal Republic Records, although the label issued no further releases from Webstar.